Esri/arcgis-maps-sdk-swift-samples/Shared/Samples/Add raster from file/README.md

-# Add Raster from file
+# Add raster from file

 Create and use a raster layer made from a local raster file.